iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/sharing/addtocollection.md

 Address of the protected data you'd like to add to your collection.

-Before any smart-contract interaction, the existence of the protected data will be checked, as well as the ownership: it should be the the wallet address you used to instantiate DataProtector SDK.
+Before any smart-contract interaction, the existence of the protected data will be checked, as well as the ownership: it should be the wallet address you used to instantiate DataProtector SDK.

 ### collectionId (required)